 - Maintaining and organizing files to interviewing clients and witnesses;

 - Communicating effectively with attorneys, clients, and other individuals;

 - Using computer applications to complete various office tasks; and

 - Performing and supervising a variety office responsibilities.

+ACM offers this Associate Degree program as well as a One-Year Certificate Program.
 Our program instructs you in legal terminology, procedures, document preparation, transcription, and research and writing.
 You'll gain first-hand experience in how the legal system works by attending trials, touring courthouses, and visiting law offices.

 Whether you choose to enroll as a full or part-time student, we offer day and evening classroom courses that fit into your schedule.
 Additionally, you'll have the opportunity to take online courses, particularly those that cover legal specialty topics.